The Crown Estate Round 3 Auctions, December 2009

 Yorkshire coast in the southern North Sea

-SMart Wind, the joint venture between Mainstream and Siemens Project Ventures, was formed in December 2009 to bid in The Crown Estate's Round 3 Programme.
-It successfully won the 4 GW Hornsea Zone (subsequently increased to 5.4 GW) and established a team to develop the project in a phased approach.
-Hornsea One (1.2 GW) was consented by SMart Wind and Hornsea Two (1.6 GW) was developed also before selling these projects and the Zone to Danish utility, Ørsted in August 2015.
+SMart Wind, the joint venture between Mainstream and Siemens Project Ventures, was formed in December 2009 to bid in The Crown Estate's Round 3 leasing process.
+It successfully won the 4 GW Hornsea Zone (subsequently increased to over 6 GW) and established a team to develop the project in a phased approach.
+Hornsea One (1.2 GW) was consented by SMart Wind who also developed Hornsea Two (1.6 GW) before selling these projects and the Zone to Danish utility, Ørsted in August 2015.

 SMart Wind achieved its Triple Certification by Lloyds Register for Quality Assurance (LRQA) for its integrated Management System for Safety, Health, Environment and Quality.
 The certification verified standards complied with internationally recognised, ISO 9001, ISO14001 and OHSAS 18001 standards.